Benefits of working here

 Equality and diversity

-The University is a very diverse community with 11% of our staff from a black and minority ethnic background, women making up 49% of our workforce and 7,500 international students from over 180 countries.
+The University is a very diverse community with 11% of our staff from a black and minority ethnic background, women making up 49% of our workforce and students coming here from 154 countries.

 We have a genuine commitment to equality of opportunity for our staff and our students.
 We aim to employ a representative workforce that reflects the diverse community we serve.
 This extends to the opportunity to join one of ten staff networks, including the Disabled Staff Network, the Lesbian, Gay, Bisexual and Trans Network, the Black and Minority Ethnic Staff Network, the International Staff Network and a number of religion- and belief-based networks.